A Black young woman listening to music through headphones with a Black young man in the park.

 Coping with peer pressure

 If you feel uncomfortable in any way, it means that something about the situation is wrong for you.
-Listen to that feeling and be confident in making your decision.
+Listen to that feeling and be confident in deciding to step away.

 • Have an "escape plan"

-Decide on a pre-planned excuse that you can use if you want to get out of a situation.
-For example, if you wanted to leave a party, you could say you need to get up early the next morning for something you have to do.
+Come up with a pre-planned excuse to help you get out of a situation.
+For example, if you want to leave a party, say you have an early morning tomorrow.

 • Find your group